The Hampshire and Isle of Wight Local Criminal Justice Board

 The second series of Crime and Punishment focusses on the multi-agency approach to justice and gives a unique insight into the workings of the system.
 The programmes are impactful and thought provoking, often generating debate about the dilemmas and challenges faced by partners and staff working across the system, and vitally gives the audiences, including our local communities, seldom-seen viewpoints from victims and offenders.

-Ensuring victims receive the right support at an early stage is crucial to them in having the strength to pursue a case through each part of the criminal justice system and there are a number of vital local services across the area that I have funded to ensure essential support is available for victims of crime and the vulnerable.
+Ensuring victims receive the right support is crucial to them in having the strength to pursue a case through each part of the criminal justice system and there are a number of vital local services across the area that the PCC has funded to ensure essential support is available for victims of crime and the vulnerable.

 Victims have the right to support as any stage, not matter how long ago the incident occurred and whether they have reported it to the police.
 If would like any support, the Victim Care Service provides confidential emotional and practical support for anyone impacted by any crime and includes specialist sexual crime case workers who are able to provide an enhance support.